dev9012675/brackets-internship/Week 7/Day 4/NestJS Error Handling and Rate limiting/README.md

 # Stripe Payments and Webhooks

-In this task, I have implemented rate limiting using **@nestjs/throttler**.
+In this task, I have implemented rate limiting using **@nestjs/throttler** on each endpoint of the application.
 Using rate limiting prevents denial of service attacks.
+I have also created an exception filter for displaying errors located in src/exception-filters/globalFilter.ts.
+This exception filter is applied on each endpoint in this application allowing for uniform error response format.